saloniig/YouTube/README.md

 ## What is the use of this Repo

-This Project is a ReactJS Project which function as You-Tube in which in  you-Tube videos are displayed according to the matched keyword typed in search-box with video title and description.The default videos are also displayed like You-Tube.
+This Project is a ReactJS Project which function as You-Tube in which in  You-Tube videos are displayed according to the matched keyword typed in search-box with video title and description.The default videos are also displayed like You-Tube.
 This project demonstrates the following:

 1. Creating a Component in React